madtrick/blog/source/_posts/why-you-shouldn-t-build-a-distributed-system.md

 ---
-title: why you shouldn't build a distributed system
+title: Why you shouldn't build a distributed system
 date: 2023-08-26 20:47:07
 tags:
 ---